 You are allowed to transfer and count toward graduation a maximum of four course credits from Advanced Placement (AP) and International Baccalaureate (IB) programs, and joint enrollment courses (college courses taken during high school, including the summer after high school graduation).
 There are limits to how the pre-college credits may be applied and grade and score restrictions.

-You are required to take four academic courses for credit, with few course load exceptions [link to 82.7.29 Course Load].
+You are required to take four academic courses for credit, with few course load exceptions (see page 6 in the Academic Regulations).
 Having extra credits or participating in athletics or other activities does not reduce the requirement.

 The Pass/Fail option allows up to three courses outside your major (but not more than one course per semester) to be designated as Pass/Fail after the course has been completed.
 The designation may be filed as late as the middle of the final semester of your senior year.
 A grade of C- converts to Pass.
 A lower grade converts to Fail.
 Pass and Fail are not computed in your GPA.
 The Pass/Fail Form (Word) provides more information.